Ranganathaswamy Temple, Srirangam: Architecture

-The temple is enclosed by 7 concentric enclosures with courtyards (termed prakarams or mathil suvar).
+The temple is enclosed by seven concentric enclosures with courtyards (termed prakarams or mathil suvar).
 Each layer has walls and gopurams, which were built or fortified in and after the 16th century.
 These walls total 32,592 ft or over six miles.
-The temple has 17 major gopurams (towers, 21 total), 39 pavilions, 50 shrines, 9 sacred water pools, Ayiram kaal mandapam (a hall of 1000 pillars) and several small water bodies inside.
+The temple has 17 major gopurams (towers, 21 total), 39 pavilions, 50 shrines, nine sacred water pools, Ayiram kaal mandapam (a hall of 1000 pillars) and several small water bodies inside.

-The temple is aligned to the north-south and east-west axis, on an island surrounded by the Kaveri River.
+The temple is aligned to the north–south and east–west axis, on an island surrounded by the Kaveri River.
 The river has long been considered sacred, and called the Daksina Ganga or the "Ganges of the South".
 The outer two prakarams (outer courtyard) are residential and markets with shops, restaurants and flower stalls.
 The five inner courtyards have shrines to Vishnu and his various avatars such as Rama and Krishna.
 Major shrines are additionally dedicated to goddess Lakshmi and many saints of Vaishnavism.
-In particular, these shrines celebrate and commemorate the Tamil poet-saints and philosophers called the Alvars, as well Hindu philosophers such as Ramanuja and Manavala Mamunigal of Sri Vaishnavism tradition.
+In particular, these shrines celebrate and commemorate the Tamil poet-saints and philosophers called the Alvars, as well Hindu philosophers such as Ramanuja, Vedanta Desika, and Manavala Mamunigal of Sri Vaishnavism tradition.

 Despite the construction of various mandapas and gopuras over a span of many centuries, the architecture of the Ranganathaswamy temple is one of the better illustrations of Hindu temple planometric geometry per agama design texts in the Tamil tradition.
 According to George Michell, a professor and art historian on Indian architecture, the regulating geometry and plan of Srirangam site takes on "a ritual dimension since all the architectural components, especially the focal gopuras and the most important colonnades and mandapas, are arranged along the axes dictated by the cardinal directions".
 This alignment integrates the routes that devotees follow as they journey into the innermost sanctum.